-- 1 Logging on to the IBM Global Network and selecting Expedite/Direct - 2 Transmitting data to Information Exchange - This includes starting the Information Exchange session, sending messages and data to Information Exchange, and requesting any waiting messages. - 3 Receiving data from Information Exchange - This includes receiving any waiting messages along with any formatted data and any system messages. - 4 Logging off the IBM Global Network - This is when you will receive a session log if you requested it.
+- 1 Logging on to the network and selecting Expedite/Direct - 2 Transmitting data to Information Exchange - This includes starting the Information Exchange session, sending messages and data to Information Exchange, and requesting any waiting messages. - 3 Receiving data from Information Exchange - This includes receiving any waiting messages along with any formatted data and any system messages. - 4 Logging off the network - This is when you will receive a session log if you requested it.